katie-wright-flick/LARPs/README.md

 You will need two migrations to establish the relationships between Scenarios and Characters and Scenarios and Items

 ---

+## Update the Scenario form to allow adding of existing Characters and Items

+Challenge 1:
+Update the Scenario form so that you can associate Characters and Items with a Scenario at the create _and_ update steps.
+Have a read about [the fields_for helper](https://guides.rubyonrails.org/form_helpers.html#the-fields-for-helper).
+You will need to edit \_form.html.erb for Scenario:

+- There will be a checkbox list that displays all Characters
+- There will be a checkbox list that displays all Items

+Clicking to 'create' or 'update' will throw an error at this point.

+Challenge 2:
+Update the Scenario controller to accept these new relationships.
+This challenge isn't quite ready, but see if you can have a go at getting this working based off of the error you'll be getting from the above challenge.

+Challenge 3:

+- Update the Scenario form so that any Characters or Items that are already associated with the Scenario are displayed
+- For Characters and Items that are already associated with the Scenario, their checkbox should be prechecked.

 ## Update the Characters Table to allow characters to have Friends